-Deep Blue Data - Glossary of Terms
+Deep Blue Data Glossary

 Documentation: The information needed for people to understand, trust, and use a dataset.
 Documentation expands upon the information provided in a dataset’s metadata, providing further details about how the data were collected, processed, and analyzed.